maldoinc/python-request-mapper/readme.md

 @app.get("/posts")
-# Request data from the current request.
+# Map data from the current request.
 def post_list_all(query: FromQueryString[PostFilterQuery]) -> PaginatedResponse[Post]:
     # "query" is a valid pydantic model at this point.
     return PaginatedResponse(...)